 School Advisory Council SIP Approval

-D/F and Virtual Schools submit draft SIP through CIMS online system
+Priority / Focus and Virtual Schools submit draft SIP through CIMS online system to Regional Executive Director

 - October 9, 2015:

-All schools submit SIP through CIMS online system
+District Deadline for ALL schools to submit SIP through CIMS online system

 How do I print the SIP if it isn't published to the public site?